-Press scroll knob (A) on the HPT or SELECT button (B) on the ground speed lever (GSL) to display the QuickMenu page.
+2. Press the scroll knob (A) on the Harvest Performance Tracker (HPT) or the SELECT button (B) on the ground speed lever (GSL) to display the QuickMenu page.

-3. Scroll to KNIFE setting (A) on the QuickMenu page, and select it.
+3. Scroll to the KNIFE setting (A) on the QuickMenu screen, and select it.